 Scoreboard & Thoughts

-This was a pretty good ctf, most of the challenges being not that guessy with a few exceptions, my favourite challenge was luma-chain for which I wrote a very detailed writeup.
+This was a fairly good CTF, with most of the challenges not being too guessy, although there were a few exceptions.
+My favourite challenge was luma-chain, for which I wrote a very detailed writeup.

 Kudos to the top 7 players.